Viktor Radus-Zenkovich

 He was a student at Moscow University and joined the Russian Social Democratic and Labour Party (RSDLP) in 1898.
-He was exiled to Irkutsk Oblast in 1902, but soon escaped from there to Geneva, where he became a compositor for the Iskra.
+He was exiled to Irkutsk Oblast in 1902, but soon escaped from there to Geneva, where he became a compositor for Iskra.
 However when the paper was taken over by the Mensheviks, he returned to Russia, where he got involved in party work for the RSDLP in Nikolaev, Baku, and Moscow and contributed to their military organisation in St. Petersburg and Helsinki.

 He was brother-in-law of Viktor Nogin, another prominent Bolshevik.